JVictorV/questions-component/README.md

 ## Usage

-**Before using the component, follow the installation and usage steps of each dependecy(look down) first.**
+**Before using the component, follow the installation and usage steps of each dependency(look down) first.**

 The starting point component is the ```QuestionAnswers``` component, you just got to import it, and call it giving the views you want to use.